 03 COST: despite the upfront cost, it can definitely be more cost-effective in the long term to use external resource, particularly for global rebrands.
 Firstly expertise means ‘getting it right first time’ and avoiding costly mistakes.
 Secondly, economies of scale can be achieved more readily, for example in the purchase of materials or logistics.
 Finally, by keeping your team focussed on their day jobs, there is no negative impact on your daily operations and bottom line.

 04 GLOBAL REACH: drawing on an existing network means that your rebrand is fully scaleable, can reach all parts of the world and all suppliers are pre-qualified to guarantee quality.
-A centralised international team means that you don’t have to stay up until 1am to catch the morning call with your Project Managers in Singapore!
+A centralized international team means that you don’t have to stay up until 1am to catch the morning call with your Project Managers in Singapore!

 THE BENEFITS OF KEEPING IT IN-HOUSE